 Publications Reported by the SCOPUS

-Analysis of results and challenges: Publications are the primary measure of basic research output.
+Analysis of results and challenges: Publications are a primary measure of basic research output.
 Research and scholarly publications authored by UAF faculty, staff, and students and indexed by SCOPUS numbered 817 for FY22, up 2.1% from 800 in FY21 and 13.8% from 718 in FY18.

 Publication numbers are substantially dependent on the FTE research faculty, the number of graduate students and staff engaged in research, and on the grant and contract revenue supporting research, as well as on the productivity of individual faculty, staff, and students.
 Increasing research grant funding and the number of faculty engaged in research are the main strategies to increase performance on this measure.